TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 The overall Adafruit Technologies AGC Electret Microphone Amplifier is broken into two main components, the electret microphone and the pre-amplifier.

 ##### CMA-4544PF-W
+The CMA-4544PF-W is the electret microphone used in the overall microphone amplifier circuit.
+This microphone has an SNR of 60 dBA with an operating voltage from 3 V dc to 10 V dc